zdfowler/badges-for-me/README.md

 I have a few git aliases set up for my git environment.
 This is my favorite.

-  `git config --global alias.lsd "log --oneline --graph --decorate"`
+  `git config --global alias.lsd "log --oneline --graph --decorate"` Now type `git lsd` to get a short-line history with graphing and tags.

 ## Getting started with NPM